Documentation Home

 • Available only for InnoDB and MyISAM tables.
 Specifying SPATIAL INDEX for other storage engines results in an error.

-• As of MySQL 8.0.12, an index on a spatial column must be a SPATIAL index.
+• An index on a spatial column must be a SPATIAL index.
 The SPATIAL keyword is thus optional but implicit for creating an index on a spatial column.

 • Available for single spatial columns only.
 A spatial index cannot be created over multiple spatial columns.